char502/si-project/README.md

 - Fix layout on the top nav bars and make them responsive (this is done in mobile view just need to finish desktop view)
 - Alternate cards down the column (nth child(odd/even) while mapping?)
-- Pagination
+- Initially reveal 10 items then a button to reveal 10 more
-- Redirect to 404 if no category match
+- Redirect to 404 if no category match (have tried to fix this but kept getting error messages and didn't have time to dig further)
 - Loading spinner
-- Add a placeholder for when there is no image available
+- Add a placeholder for when there is no image available (have tried to fix this but kept getting error messages and didn't have time to dig further)
 - Integrate category (red text) into the cards)
+- Add nav items to Hamburger shown in mobile
-- convert to TypeScript
+- Convert to TypeScript
 - I saw re exporting the 'Anderson Post' image but I couldn't figure out how to export the red line and the text together then get them aligning properly with each other
-- I did export/use the magnifying glass image though
+- I did export/use the magnifying glass image and use it in the test as an SVG though